trinteen/wininstallcmd/README.md

 ## Structure
-assets - include unattend configuration scripts, wallpaper and logo Apps.txt - define your apps for instalation to new system install.cmd - start script
+assets - include unattend configuration scripts, logo In folder "usermod" include:
+- Apps.txt - define your apps for instalation to new system
+- wallpaper.jpg - custom wallpaper for set as default
+install.cmd - start script